detroit/detroit-extconf/README.md

 NOTE: By neccessity this tool shells out to the command line.

-== INSTALL
+## Install

+### With RubyGems

   $ gem install detroit-extconf

-== COPYRIGHT
+## Legal

+Detroit ExtConf

-Copyright (c) 2011 Thomas Sawyer
+Copyright (c) 2011 Rubyworks

+License GPL-3.0

-Detroit ExtConf is distributable under the GNU General Public License version 3 or greater (GPL-3.0+).
+This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the GNU General Public License for more details.

-See COPYING.rdoc and LICENSE.txt file for details.
+See LICENSE.txt file for details.